rootwyrm/rootcore/patch/pfsense/README.md

 * Dynamic DNS entries will go through a **forced update on failover**.
 This can cause problems if you are potentially rate-limited.
 * Any Dynamic DNS entries which are not present on all firewalls will be DISABLED when the CARP is in BACKUP and will become ENABLED when the CARP is in MASTER
 * If a firewall has multiple CARP entries, **ANY MASTER will trigger.** *It is critical to NOT permit split-brain with this patch.*
+* **THE PATCH MAY DISAPPEAR FROM YOUR SYSTEM PATCHES BUT STILL BE APPLIED, OR THE PATCH WILL CLAIM TO BE UNABLE TO REVERT CLEANLY.** This is due to code quality issues and limitations of pfSense.
+If it disappears, re-add the patch, click Fetch, then click Test.
+* Using this patch to fail over IPv6 `gif(4)` interfaces using Hurricane Electric [TunnelBroker.net](https://www.tunnelbroker.net/) **IS SUPPORTED** but you must configure the GIF interface on each firewall when it is the MASTER.
+The GIF interface will behave brokenly on BACKUP nodes but IPv6 should remain working (as the gateway will report down.)